LYU-Daliang/judge_weight_lifting/judge_weight_lifting.md

 ## 3             1
 ```

-# Examping the out of sample error
+# Examining the out of sample error

 ```r